Lee Byung-hun: Civil lawsuit and habitual gambling allegations

 On December 9, 2009, Lee's ex-girlfriend Kwon Mi-yeon filed a civil lawsuit alleging she was tricked into having a sexual relationship with the star based on the promise of marriage.
-She claimed Lee caused her mental anguish and physical damage along with claims that Lee is a chronic gambler and sued for 100 million won.
+She claimed Lee caused her mental anguish and physical damage along with claims that Lee is a chronic gambler and sued for 100 million won ($75,000 to $80,000 in 2009, depending on the fluctuating exchange rate).
 Lee's agency, BH Entertainment, countered that her claims were all false and that the lawsuit was retaliatory in nature due to the breakup.
 Lee countersued Kwon for defamation and extortion.

 Shortly after the lawsuit was filed, TV show host Kang Byung-kyu appeared on the set of the TV drama Iris that Lee was working on at the time.
 He was accused of bringing in gangsters and causing a disturbance due to a conflict with a producer that he claimed spread rumors that Kang was behind the feud between Lee and Kwon.
 Due to this incident, Kang was arrested on assault charges.
 Kang was also later indicted on charges of blackmail and defamation, with prosecutors alleging that Kang and Kwon colluded to blackmail Lee for large sums of money in November 2009, before Kwon went on to file her civil lawsuit in December, after Lee refused to pay.

 Lee was cleared of the illegal gambling charges on March 19, 2010, with prosecutors citing no evidence.
 Kwon's claim for damages was eventually dropped in August 2010 due to her lack of participation in proceedings.
 Kang was eventually sentenced to one year in prison and three years probation in 2013 on his fraud and assault charges.